mhb777us/Getting-and-Cleaning-Data-Assignment/README.md

-								It explains the steps taken to convert the raw data provided into two tidy data sets per this assignment run_analysis.R	  				All R code necessary to produce the data sets below: detail_mean_std_only.txt 		Output 1: mean and SD only measurement data set.
-Attached. mean_by_activity_subject.txt 	Output 2: mean by activity name and subject
+								It explains the steps taken to convert the raw data provided into two tidy data sets per this assignment run_analysis.R	  				All R code necessary to produce the data sets below: mean_by_activity_subject.txt 	Output 1: mean by activity name and subject